Mallott-Lab/Mallott-Lab.github.io/people.md

 Dr. Carlye Chaney (Postdoctoral Fellow, 2023-2025) - now an Assistant Professor in Anthropology at the University of Missouri

-Kaylaa Betts (Undergraduate Researcher, 2022-2023)
+Kaylaa Betts (Undergraduate Researcher, 2022-2023) - now a Production Chemist at MilliporeSigma

 Shan Wang (Harrison D. Stalker Award in 2024, Undergraduate Researcher, 2023-2024) - currently a Medical Assistant at Piedmont Health Services

-Dev Mukundan (Undergraduate Researcher, 2024-2025)
+Dev Mukundan (Undergraduate Researcher, 2024-2025) - now a Clinical Research Coordinator at Dana-Farber Cancer Institute

 Jennifer Ong (Undergraduate Researcher, 2022-2026)